 - Project closure

-The final phase is where all activities across the project comes to a conclusion.
+The final phase is where all activities across the project come to a conclusion.
 Both successful and failed projects must close.
-Administration tasks are resolved and finalized and an evaluation is conducted to improve future endeavors.
+Administration tasks are resolved and finalized and an evaluation is conducted to improve future endeavours.

 An important element of company knowledge, processes make up a lot of day-to-day business operations.
 For instance, the HR department has a process in place for hiring new candidates and the development team have one for prioritizing feature requests.
 A flowchart is a common way to visualize a process.

 The purpose of a process is to serve business objectives that provide customer value.
 They should be regularly evaluated and improved so that business standards can be refined.

 In his book, High Performance Through Business Management: Strategy Execution in a Digital World, Mathias Kirchmer describes three types of processes:

 - Operational process: centres on correctly executing the operational tasks of a business/entity.
 In other words, when employees “get the things done”.
 An example of this is when the customer service team provide support to a customer.

 - Management process: makes sure that the operational processes are performed fittingly.
 This is where the management team “ensure efficient and effective work processes”.
 An example of this is when a project manager oversees the tasks and activities of a project.

 - Governance process: ensures the business/entity is working in full compliance with required regulations, guidelines, and shareholder expectations.
 Namely, where executives make sure the “rules and guidelines for business success” are understood and being followed.
 An example of this is the responsibilities of a board of directors for a company.

 What Is the Difference Between a Project and a Process?